I looked out over the city. Dark and full of history, and full of darkness under it. The birthplace of liberty and revolution… and the Irish Mob.

 Now… I needed to know if I was ready before I came back for real.

 So here I was, on top of the movie theatre, looking across Tremont at the Common, and taking a deep breath.
 I managed to climb up here.
-I haven’t been up this high in months – even on the Morgenskava, it didn’t seem this high from the deck to the water.
+I haven’t been up this high in months – even on the prow of the Morgenskava, it didn’t seem this high from the deck to the water.
 But I have no fear.
-It’s like I lost it somewhere, maybe in the prison.
+It’s like I lost it somewhere, maybe in prison.

-I turn around and shoot the linegun, let it get set, then trigger the pull and end up on top of the Opera House.
+I turn around and shoot the line-gun, let it set, then trigger the pull and end up on top of the Opera House.
 I’m laughing, the jolt of the pull on my arm and that feeling of the wind in my face, and I’m here, I’m back, I’m in my element again, in the city, and then I hear a scream.
 The laughter ends.
-The vest energizes, covering me in the deep violet against my skin (I never realized it did that until I took off the hood), and I’m off again, the linegun letting me drop into the alley.
+The vest energizes, covering me in the deep violet against my skin (I never realized it did that until I took off the hood), and I’m off again, the line-gun letting me drop into the alley.